Skip to main content

 The adult dose is 1 tablet a day.

-Child dosage is also once a day, but the amount depends on the child's weight.
+The child dose is 1 tablet a day.
+But the amount depends on the child's weight.

 Doxycycline (also known as Vibramycin-D)